Can Cavani play centre-back?! Man Utd's diabolical defending exposed in Tottenham thrashing | Goal.com

 Bailly was at fault for Spurs' third as his dreadful pass on the edge of the area was leapt upon by Kane, and not even the extra man United were missing would have helped to compensate for the way the visitors cut them open with ease.

-Fred and Scott McTominay were brought on at half-time to offer more security to United’s leaky backline. but even that could not help stop as a superb through-ball from Pierre Emile Hjoberg from finding Serge Aurier for Spurs’ fifth of the evening.
+Fred and Scott McTominay were brought on at half-time to offer more security to United’s leaky backline. but even that could not help to stop a superb through-ball from Pierre-Emile Hojbjerg from finding Serge Aurier for Spurs’ fifth of the evening.

-A ludicrous sliding tackle from Paul Pogba, who had another poor game, ensured Kane got on the scoresheet as he netted Tottenham's sixth from the penalty spot.
+A ludicrous sliding tackle from Paul Pogba, who had another poor game, ensured Kane got on the scoresheet for a second time as he netted Tottenham's sixth from the penalty spot.
 Meanwhile in the stands, Woodward could be seen checking his phone as the embarrassment continued.

 In just 16 days' time United will take on a PSG attack that is likely to boast Neymar and Kylian Mbappe, among others.
 It does not bear thinking about the carnage that could ensue if Woodward does not deliver a new centre-back in the next 24 hours.